dataduke/epages-docs/_posts/2016/2016-02-11-pipeline-automated-test-evaluation.md

 Another important reason was that this approach would give us the opportunity to rather store other business-critical information (e.g. event logs) from a pipeline run in the near future as well.
 Last but not least, the ePages operations team is already using the ELK-stack at customer projects and hence there is a reliable knowledge source inside the company in case we would need it.

 In summary, the mentioned ease of extension of Elasticsearch in combination with a generally low effort for maintenance convinced us to strongly opt against building every solution part on our own as suggested in **Option A**.

+###

+Accompany us on finding the best solution and see if we decided wisley decided which of the possible solution approaches

+---
+layout: post
+title: "Automated Test Evalution with ELK in the Pipeline: Implemented Solution"
+date: "2016-02-11 10:11:12"
+icon: wrench
+categories: tech-stories
+authors: ["Benjamin Nothdurft", "Bastian Klein"]
+---

+We implemented a Selenium test report database with Elasticsearch, Logstash, Docker, CircleCI and Jenkins to ease the test evaluation process in our Continuous Delivery Pipeline.
+Today we want to share with you the background story of the project, showcase the various parts of the implemented solution and discuss the pragmatic benefits for our pipeline and our speed-up for massive regression test evaluation.

+Furthermore, this article should serve as an outline of the consolidated technical expertise gained throughout the engineering process of this project.

 ## Implemented Solution